ben-razor/job-slap/README.md

 For example, this facility will allow for decentralized gaming environments to share the skills of a gamer so that will already have access to skill learned in previous games when beginning to play something new.

+## Limitations

+There is no schema error handling UI implemented in this simple demo application.
+The console must be checked for errors.

 ## Ceramic

 Ceramic is a platform for storing and sharing streams of data.